email: tony@lathes.co.uk

 Witnesses J. S. WALTON, SAMUEL R. MGCEAEY.

-Other lathes for watchmakers
+Other Lathes for Watchmakers

-D.M.Williams 'Rising Bed' Watchmaker's Lathe
+D.M.Williams 'Rising Bed' Watchmaker's Lathe - USA 1876

 email: tony@lathes.co.uk